MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/allowzerolength-property.md

 **Applies to:** Access 2013 | Access 2016

-You can use the **AllowZeroLength** property to specify whether a zero-length string (" ") is a valid entry in a table field.
+Use the **AllowZeroLength** property to specify whether a zero-length string (" ") is a valid entry in a table field.

 > [!NOTE]
 > The **AllowZeroLength** property applies only to Text, Memo, and Hyperlink table fields.